hippalectryon-0/sandboxie-docs/Content/ApplicationsSettings.md

 *   If your mailbox resides in a non-default or non-standard location.
 *   If you use the Eudora or The-Bat! email software.

-To do that, open [Sandbox Settings > Applications > Folders](ApplicationsSettings.md#folders), select your email software from the drop-down list, and then select a folder location to be associated with it.
+To do that, open [Sandbox Options > Applications > Folders](ApplicationsSettings.md#folders), select your email software from the drop-down list, and then select a folder location to be associated with it.

 After completing the email configuration, you may want to test it, to make sure that even when running under Sandboxie, new emails are not lost when you delete the sandbox.
 To do that, follow the steps outlined in [Test Email Configuration](TestEmailConfiguration.md).

-If your email program is not known to Sandboxie, you can use [Sandbox Settings > Resource Access > File Access > Direct Access](ResourceAccessSettings.md#file-access--direct-access) to explicitly add direct access to the folder containing your mailbox data files.
+If your email program is not known to Sandboxie, you can use [Sandbox Options > Resource Access > File Access > Direct Access](ResourceAccessSettings.md#file-access--direct-access) to explicitly add direct access to the folder containing your mailbox data files.

 See also message [SBIE2212](SBIE2212.md), [Email Protection](EmailProtection.md), and [FAQ Email](FAQEmail.md).